lopezpdvn/aspnet5co/pages/methodology.md

 project.
 Once reached, should be maintained indefinitively.
 The activities involved are:

-* setting up a public website to distribute documentation about the project.
+* Setting up a public website to distribute documentation about the project.
   The website should be easy to maintain and built with modern technologies, as well as it should distribute insightful content that helps readers become advocates and/or collaborators of project ASP.NET.
 Additionally the website